Legal Malpractice Defense Attorneys

-Legal malpractice claims are becoming increasingly common.
-We provide defense representation for legal malpractice claims in all areas of practice.
+Legal malpractice and professional malpractice claims are becoming increasingly common.
+Our Legal Malpractice Defense Lawyers provide representation for legal malpractice claims in all areas of practice.

 At Oberheiden P.C., we provide defense representation for legal malpractice claims.
 We work with lawyers, law firms, and their malpractice insurers.
 Our legal malpractice defense attorneys have extensive experience in litigation, and they bring a comprehensive, pragmatic, and strategic approach to helping lawyers, law firms, and insurers avoid legal malpractice liability.